 Any requests to change already submitted preferences received after 15 January 2019 regardless of the circumstances, will not be considered until the second round of school place allocations on 13 May 2019.

 Please bear in mind that only one application will be processed per child at one time.
 This means that any new application received will replace your previous application and cancel any previous offer made.
 If the parent or carer wishes to keep their initial offer or remain on reserve lists for schools they originally requested and were refused, they must be included on any amended application.
+This means that on any new application, if we can offer a new, higher preference, any schools requested as lower preferences on the form will no longer be considered and you will lose the right of appeal for the lower requested schools.